Sam Watson (political activist)

-Life
+Early life

-Watson was the grandson of Sam Watson, who was of the Birri Gubba nation.
+Watson was born in 1952 in Brisbane, Queensland, the grandson of Sam Watson, who was of the Birri Gubba nation, while his grandmother was a Munaldjali woman.
 His grandfather worked in ring-barking camps and saved enough money to hire a lawyer to release him from the Aboriginal Protection Act 1869.
 He was one of the first Aboriginal people to achieve this status.